Frequently Asked Questions

 When can I expect to hear the results from my interview?

 The timelines can vary depending on the specific situation.
-Typically you should hear back within 5 to 10 working days of your interview.
+Typically you can expect to hear back approximately 10 working days after your interview.
 You will be notified whether or not you were the successful candidate.

 Who can I contact to get feedback on how I did at the interview?